garden-io/garden/docs/tutorials/your-first-project/3-add-actions.md

 garden login
 ```

-This enables you to use our Remote Container Builder which can significantly accelerate container builds as well as benefit from team-wide caching.
+This enables you to use our [Remote Container Builder](../../garden-for/containers/using-remote-container-builder.md) which can significantly accelerate container builds as well as benefit from team-wide caching.

+It also allows you to use your [Builds UI](https://app.garden.io) to view build logs analyze build bottlenecks.

 {% hint style="info" %}
-You can skip logging in if you choose but if you don't, you won't be able to use the Remote
-Container Builder nor benefit from the team-wide caching functionality.
+You can skip logging in if you choose but if you don't, you won't be able to use the Remote Container Builder nor benefit from the team-wide caching functionality.
 {% endhint %}

 ## Step 2 — Add actions for deploying the database